| On February 7, 2005, the Executive

 strengthen the long-term viability of the pension system was

+also highlighted.
 Directors recommended that monetary policy place greater

 emphasis on the inflation objective.
 Given the recent rapid